martialbb/genascope-frontend/DOCKER.md

-# Docker Configuration for Cancer Genix Frontend
+# Docker Configuration for Genascope Frontend

-This document outlines the Docker setup for the Cancer Genix Frontend application.
+This document outlines the Docker setup for the Genascope Frontend application.

 ## Overview